The Dash Is Why

 Terry Gross spoke about how Apatow has a new book: “The book is called ‘It’s Garry Shandling’s Book,’ and it’s a companion to the HBO documentary Apatow made last year titled ‘The Zen Diaries Of Garry Shandling.’
 At the heart of the film and book are Shandling’s journals, dating back to 1978.”
 Shandling’s journals, and Apatow’s book and documentary, are what embody “the dash” and all that is contained within such a small punctuation mark.

 Why do people write life stories?
 Why do loved ones want to share their personal memoirs?
-Why do we wait until people are gone to memorialize and honor their legacies?
+And why do we wait until people are gone to memorialize and honor their legacies?

 Surely your 99-year-old grandmother can’t write her own book, or can she?
 What if there was a way for the book to be written for her, but from first-hand, in-person, interactive interviews with her?
 How much joy could that experience bring to her during the process, and to the entire family after the book is completed and shared among loved ones for all to enjoy?
 The dash.
 That’s why.